Skip to main content

 5 criteria for medical necessity for a treatment plan

-A personalized treatment plan, while being centered on your goals, also has to meet the administrative requirements of medical necessity as imposed by healthcare insurance agencies, including Medicare and Medicaid.
+A personalized treatment plan, while centered on your goals, also must meet the administrative requirements of medical necessity imposed by healthcare insurance agencies, including Medicare and Medicaid.
 Stated in simple terms, medical necessity means that there is a legitimate clinical need for treatment and the services of your provider are appropriate for treating your condition.
 Medical necessity has five components (Adams & Grieder, 2005; Jensen, 2006):

 1. Service is indicated: This requires a diagnosis and clinical symptoms that support that diagnosis.
 It is recommended that mental health professionals use evidence-based tools when screening for a mental health condition.
 Examples include the Patient Health Questionnaire-9 (PHQ-9) for depression and the Generalized Anxiety Disorder-7 (GAD-7) for anxiety.

-2. Service is appropriate: A service is considered appropriate when there is a match between a service and an individual’s needs.
-For example, a person with imminent risk of suicide will be treated in a psychiatric hospital and not in an outpatient setting.
+2. Service is appropriate: A service is considered appropriate when it matches an individual’s needs.
+For example, a person with an imminent risk of suicide will be treated in a psychiatric hospital and not in an outpatient setting.
 Another example of inappropriate service would be treating a depressed person with psychosis using psychoanalytic psychotherapy.

-3. Service is efficacious: An efficacious service is one that is an evidence-based practice proven to work for a particular condition.
+3. Service is efficacious: An efficacious service is an evidence-based practice proven to work for a particular condition.
 For example, Cognitive-Behavioral Therapy and Interpersonal Psychotherapy are both evidence-based therapies for treating depression.
-However, one has to balance efficacy based on research needs with one's individual choice and preference because an unacceptable treatment is most likely to fail even if there is strong evidence to support it.
+However, one has to balance efficacy based on research needs with one's individual choice and preference because an unacceptable treatment is most likely to fail even if there is strong evidence supporting it.

-4. Service is effective: Effectiveness of a service is determined by the impact of the service in achieving treatment goals and if there were any negative consequences of the service.
+4. Service is effective: The Effectiveness of a service is determined by the impact it has in achieving treatment goals and whether there were any adverse consequences.
 Sometimes an individual may continue long-term therapy that may not be “necessary” as it has not resulted in achieving the desired change.
-In this respect, "measurement-based care" is being increasingly used in mental health and involves matching treatment interventions with the outcomes for those treatments (Morris et al., 2012).
-For instance, if a person is not making progress based on scores on symptoms rating scales, then it would be prudent to modify the treatment.
+In this respect, "measurement-based care" is increasingly used in mental health and involves matching treatment interventions to their outcomes (Morris et al., 2012).
+For instance, if a person is not making progress based on symptom rating scale scores, it would be prudent to modify the treatment.

 5. Service is efficient: Efficiency takes into consideration the type, intensity, frequency, site, and duration of service.
-For example, it is not efficient to provide a service in a hospital when one could be treated at a lower level of care such as a partial hospitalization program or an intensive outpatient program.
-Or, what should be the frequency of individual therapy when one starts therapy compared to when one is stable?
+For example, it is not efficient to provide a service in a hospital when the same care could be provided at a lower level of care, such as a partial hospitalization program or an intensive outpatient program.
+Or, what should be the frequency of individual therapy when one starts therapy, compared to when one is stable?

 Questions to ask yourself before choosing a personalized treatment plan

 An ideal treatment plan should blend the six attributes of a personalized treatment plan and the five components of medical necessity.
-This ensures that your goals, values, and preferences are respected and at the same time you are getting evidence-based care that is appropriate for your condition.
+This ensures that your goals, values, and preferences are respected while you receive evidence-based care appropriate for your condition.
 Some questions that may help you write your treatment plan are below:

 • “What am I seeking?”